Hygiene: Mesoamerica

 Spanish chronicles describe the bathing habits of the peoples of Mesoamerica during and after the conquest.

 Bernal Díaz del Castillo describes Moctezuma (the Mexica, or Aztec, emperor at the arrival of Cortés) in his Historia verdadera de la conquista de la Nueva España as being "...Very neat and cleanly, bathing every day each afternoon...".

 Bathing was not restricted to the elite, but was practiced by all people; the chronicler Tomás López Medel wrote after a journey to Central America that " and the custom of washing oneself is so quotidian [common] amongst the Indians, both of cold and hot lands, as is eating, and this is done in fountains and rivers and other water to which they have access, without anything other than pure water..."

 The Mesoamerican bath, known as temazcal in Spanish, from the Nahuatl word temazcalli, a compound of temaz ("steam") and calli ("house"), consists of a room, often in the form of a small dome, with an exterior firebox known as texictle (/teʃict͜ɬe/) that heats a small portion of the room's wall made of volcanic rocks; after this wall has been heated, water is poured on it to produce steam, an action known as tlasas.
 As the steam accumulates in the upper part of the room a person in charge uses a bough to direct the steam to the bathers who are lying on the ground, with which he later gives them a massage, then the bathers scrub themselves with a small flat river stone and finally the person in charge introduces buckets with water along with soap and grass used to rinse.
 This bath had also ritual importance, and was tied to the goddess Toci; it is also therapeutic when medicinal herbs are used in the water for the tlasas.
 It is still used in Mexico.

+United States

+Native Americans hygiene practices emphasized the use of natural, plant-based methods and regular bathing in rivers and streams, often exceeding the cleanliness standards of European settlers.
+Essential hygiene products included yucca for soap and shampoo, chew sticks for maintaining dental hygiene, and sweat lodges for purification purposes.
+Native Americans also chewed on herbs like peppermint to make their breath smell better and rubbed charcoal on their teeth for whitening purposes.
+The inadequate hygiene of white colonists was not just a bothersome issue of body odor for the Native Americans they met; it represented a significant threat.
+Unwashed white colonists transmitted microbes to which Native Americans had not been previously exposed, resulting in a lack of immunity.